-In September, 2017, the U.S. Centers for Disease Control and Prevention - confirmed that "people who take ART daily as prescribed and achieve and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner."
+In September, 2017, the U.S. Centers for Disease Control and Prevention has confirmed that "people who take ART daily as prescribed and achieve and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner."

 This is a big step forward for people with HIV.
-It is also great news for negative partners.
 If you are undetectable you cannot pass on HIV.
 For years scientific studies have proven this, and now we have confirmation from the highest authorities.